 Those living in bunkhouse residences – they have power and water, and also relief goods from time to time.
 The problem, they have no means of income.
 Cash assistance isn’t possible as of the moment.
 Livelihood training is on pause.
 Their question now is: how do you move forward if you have no money to do so?

-In the Yolanda affected areas, only 1 out of every 3 health facilities has been repaired.
+only 1 out of every 3 health facilities has been repaired.
 They aren’t fixed just yet but they are still providing services to those who need it.

 Progress may seem slow to us, but comprehensive services are available across the affected areas.
 We can also look forward to the government plans of creating hospitals that are safer and stronger to withstand calamities and typhoons like Yolanda.